japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 ====
 `postEvent` is used when:

-* `ProgressReporter` link:spark-sql-streaming-ProgressReporter.adoc#updateProgress[reports update progress] (while link:spark-sql-streaming-ProgressReporter.adoc#finishTrigger[finishing a trigger])
+* `ProgressReporter` link:spark-sql-streaming-ProgressReporter.md#updateProgress[reports update progress] (while link:spark-sql-streaming-ProgressReporter.md#finishTrigger[finishing a trigger])

-* `StreamExecution` <<runBatches, runs streaming batches>> (and announces starting a streaming query by posting a link:spark-sql-streaming-StreamingQueryListener.adoc#QueryStartedEvent[QueryStartedEvent] and query termination by posting a link:spark-sql-streaming-StreamingQueryListener.adoc#QueryTerminatedEvent[QueryTerminatedEvent])
+* `StreamExecution` <<runBatches, runs streaming batches>> (and announces starting a streaming query by posting a link:spark-sql-streaming-StreamingQueryListener.md#QueryStartedEvent[QueryStartedEvent] and query termination by posting a link:spark-sql-streaming-StreamingQueryListener.md#QueryTerminatedEvent[QueryTerminatedEvent])
 ====

 === [[processAllAvailable]] Waiting Until No New Data Available in Sources or Query Has Been Terminated -- `processAllAvailable` Method